daniel-dpq/gln_matrix/README.md

 ## Data

-Data used for our training, validation and test are deposited in `data/`
+Data used for our training, validation and test are deposited in `data/`.
+Recent PDB test set and the Monomer test set are also provided.

 ## Input file